Spotting Verge3D Performance Bottlenecks

 Excessive GPU memory usage can considerably reduce performance or even crash your app.
 The following things consume a lot of memory.

-See also here for more info on how to calculate texture memory usage.
+See here for more info on how to calculate texture memory usage.

 Too Many Post-Processing Passes